hyperledger-cacti/cacti/GOVERNANCE.md

 The technical requirements for submitting/approving/merging pull requests are further detailed in the CONTRIBUTING.md file where it is laid out in detail how to ensure git commit graph tidiness.

+**Reviewing Pull Requests**

+We are strongly committed to processing pull requests from everyone in a fair manner meaning that pull requests are to be reviewed in order of submission.
+Reviewing PRs in order of submission does not guarantee nor necessitate accepting/merging said PRs in order of submission since some PRs may require lengthy feedback loops while others may pass the muster without any change requests or feedback at all, depending on the nature of the change being proposed.
+Security related pull requests may be fast tracked even against the "in order of submission" principle if it appears that a vulnerability makes a pull request a time sensitive issue where the sooner we propagate a fix the better it is.

 **Maintainers Meeting**

 The maintainers hold regular maintainers meetings, which are open to everyone.
 The purpose of the maintainers meeting is to plan for and review the progress of releases, and to discuss the technical and operational direction of the project.

 Please see the wiki for maintainer meeting details.

 One point to mention about meetings is that new feature/enhancement proposals as described above should be presented to a maintainers meeting for consideration, feedback, and acceptance.

 **Roadmap**